pini85/movie-finder/Features.md

 * create default props to all components
 * animations -> First thing is to make an accordian to reviews

-- animate thwe width of the review when secret comes up
+- animate thwewidth of the review when secret comes up
 <!-- * link to imdb on movie page -->

 * Better Performance
 * allow to update saved search
+* create a special color to indicate that you have been in this movie page already
+* create a special button to download subtitiels and click on 1st magnet
 <!-- * secret tapping to get the torrent etc -->
 * Add tv shows